 Veriscope is a smart contract-mediated, decentralized platform and API suite that combines a decentralized protocol with a global onboarding and governance system for global VASPs (Virtual Asset Service Providers).
 Veriscope packages the Shyft Network public blockchain protocol, together with a smart contract suite called Shyft Network Core and an API middleware.
 Veriscope leverages the Shyft Network to enable a global discovery layer critical to the counterparty identification process as set out in the FATF guidance.

-Shyft is a messaging protocol that seemingly plugs into the Veriscope end-to-end Travel Rule solution.
+No. Shyft is a messaging protocol that seemingly plugs into the Veriscope end-to-end Travel Rule solution.

 Per Shyft's documentation, VASPs must take four main steps to integrate:

 - Setting up your VASP account.